celansam/Leading-Causes-of-Death-in-Southern-United-States/README.md

 # Leading Causes of Death in the Southern Region of the US
+* This repository contains the raw dataset about leading causes of death in the US as a whole and the newly created subset, focusing on the southern region of the US, using the raw data.
+* It also contains a .ipynb file that has instructions on how to create the new subset from the raw data.

 ## What is the purpose of this data?
 * This data provides the number of deaths and the age-adjusted death rates for the top 10 causes of death in the US starting in 1999, specifically focusing on the southern region (Texas, New Mexico, Oklahoma, and Arizona).